Dizziness and Vertigo

 Historical Background

-Robert Bárány earned the 1914 Nobel Prize for caloric testing and the physiology of the vestibular system.
-The 1980 Epley maneuver transformed BPPV from a chronic burden into a 5-minute office cure.
-The HINTS exam (Kattah, 2009) gave clinicians a bedside tool with sensitivity exceeding early MRI for posterior-circulation stroke.
+Robert Bárány earned the 1914 Nobel Prize for his work on caloric testing and the physiology of the vestibular system.
+John Epley's 1980 paper describing canalith repositioning transformed BPPV from a chronic, debilitating disorder into a condition treatable in under five minutes without medication.
+The HINTS exam was formally validated by Kattah and Newman-Toker in 2009, demonstrating that a three-step bedside oculomotor examination outperformed early diffusion-weighted MRI for identifying posterior circulation stroke in patients with acute vestibular syndrome.
 Vestibular migraine was formally codified in 2012 by the Bárány Society and the International Headache Society.
+PPPD was unified from multiple overlapping diagnoses by the Bárány Society in 2017.

 Key Research Papers